rainbowxyt0305/dsci-532-group-02-R/doc/reflection-milestone3.md

 * instead of `@app.callback()`, R uses `app$callback()`.

-It has definitely been a learning experience for us to try to switch the dashboard coding style in the R way.
+Additionally, there is no dynamic re-scaling when filtering countries or brands on the legends of our histograms.
+It has definitely been a learning experience for us to implement our dashboard in R.

 ### 4. Reflection on some feedback we received and how it has impacted our dashboard